AdityaJain3134/Week-1/README.md

-# hello-world
+# Week-1
-This is a SIMPLE program just for testing.
+This is a SIMPLE repository having some basic programs like Merge Sort Algorithm for testing purposes.